 The amount of time that each of your guests wants to spend while eating breakfast will vary.
 Some guests may want to sit down and enjoy their meal at a leisurely pace while others will need to grab something and go.
 Make sure to offer the types of food that will best serve both of these types of schedules.

-At Source1 Purchasing, we can help you save money on everything you need to stock your breakfast bar.
+At Source1 Purchasing, we can help you save money on everything you need to stock your hotel breakfast bar.
 Sign up for your free savings analysis today for more information.